Pinot Noir Shootout 2015

 Dan Berger's credentials and integrity are unassailable.We respect his opinion.
 After tasting our 2009 Halleck Vineyard Estate Grown Pinot Noir, Dan looked me in the eye and said,

 Dan does not use the 100 Point system, but instead writes about wine.
 His column is below.
 We are honored and humbled to have made this wine.
-It has just been released.
-It will be sold only to our Wine Club members.
+It has been sold out for some time.
+It was sold only to guests at Halleck Vineyard and our Wine Club members.

 Dissecting a Wine